Bezzera New Hobby Espresso Machine Review

 At 0.25 liters, the boiler is relatively tiny.
 However, it’s heated with a surprisingly powerful 1100 Watt heating element, which means it can go from brewing to steaming temperature remarkably fast.
 In comparison, with the Silvia, you’ll get a slightly larger 0.3-liter boiler paired with a slightly less powerful 1000 Watt element.

-The New Hobby uses a vibratory pump, which is expected at this price range and is true for all machines in this class.
+The New Hobby uses a vibratory pump, which is expected in an espresso maker priced around a thousand dollars and is true for all machines in this class.
 However, if you wish for a quieter rotary pump, be prepared to pay a bit more for a higher-end model, like both the DE and the MN versions of the Bezzera Matrix.

 The portafilter has the commercial standard 58 mm diameter, which is always a desirable feature as it makes it easy to buy accessories like tampers and levelers.